sgryphon/iot-demo-build/aws/README-aws-cdk.md

 (If you don't want a fixed address, you can just let AWS auto-assign a suffix).

+### Server configuration

+When creating the security group for the server, note that you need to allow both outbound IPv4 and IPv6 (separately).
+For testing purposes it can be useful to allow ICMP/Ping.
+When adding rules for other ports, e.g. if you allow HTTP/S, also make sure to configure both IPv6 and (if needed) IPv4.

+Assign the fixed IPv6 address calculated as above (or you can let it auto-assign an address).

+If you want to assign a public IPv4 address, then this needs to be done manually (assigning an Elastic IP), as automatic mapping is turned off (public IPv4 addresses are now charged).

 ### Deploying the server

 Once the key is ready, and the main network has been deployed, you can deploy the utility server: